+device names

-device names Operating system versions before Version 5.0 use different names than those of Version 5.0 and higher.
+Operating system versions before Version 5.0 use different names than those of Version 5.0 and higher.
 In general, this manual uses the Version 5.0 names.
-For example, where a partition name is represented by $\lceil dev/disk/dsk \rceil$ 3g, the redundant information.
+For example, where a partition name is represented by /dev/disk/dsk3g, the Version 4.0n name might be /dev/rz3g.

+This symbol is used in output examples to replace redundant information.
 This is information you would see on your terminal screen or in a log file created by dupatch, but is not particularly useful in the examples in this manual.